 You can even raise awareness of this initiative by awarding donors with ‘counter-gifts’, including a free bottle of wine or meal in your restaurant, or for the most generous donors, a free sampling of your tasting menu.

-Crowdfunding can be particularly effective as it enables you not only to raise funds for your project, but also to introduce it to your wider community and create some hype around it.
+Crowdfunding can be particularly effective as it enables you not only to raise funds for your project but also to introduce it to your wider community and create some hype around it.

-Gathering contribution via crowdfunding is also an excellent way to demonstrate to a bank that future clients have a keen interest in your project, making for a more compelling argument that it’s worthy of a loan.
+Gathering contributions via crowdfunding is also an excellent way to demonstrate to a bank that future clients have a keen interest in your project, making for a more compelling argument that it’s worthy of a loan.

 Examples of successful crowdfunding for restaurants

 In November 2015, 891 people pledged £103,915 to help bring a small restaurant called Burnt Truffle to life.
-The owner, Gary Usher, offered backers free Sunday lunches once the restaurant opened, and anyone donating over £5,000 could enjoy a complementary private party or Christmas dinner.
+The owner, Gary Usher, offered backers free Sunday lunches once the restaurant opened, and anyone donating over £5,000 could enjoy a complimentary private party or Christmas dinner.

 After running an underground supper club within their home in Atlanta for two years, husband and wife Zach and Christina raised a total of $71,950 in November 2017 to open up their own family and community-focused restaurant, Pushstart Kitchen.
-The money pledged by members of their local community covered everything from purchasing the restaurant location, to equipment, legal fees and silverware.
+The money pledged by members of their local community covered everything from purchasing the restaurant location to equipment, legal fees and silverware.

 If you are in the UK, to find out more about support available, you can visit the gov.uk Business Finance Support Finder.
-Another option is to apply for the Start Up Loans Scheme.
+Another option is to apply for the Start-Up Loans Scheme.
 Supported by the government, this scheme offers personal loans of up to £25,000.
 The interest rate on such loans is just 6% and entrepreneurs also receive access to free mentoring and business support.

 In the US, the SBA works with various organisations to provide small businesses with grants.
 Check out their website to see if you meet the criteria to apply.